oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ]
 ```

-The example 4 above should lead to the following outcome in a human-readable advisory:
+The example 4 above SHOULD lead to the following outcome in a human-readable advisory:

 > We thank the following parties for their efforts:
 >